emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 8. Decide on parameters for all sections of QIIME2.
 9. Run qiime2.
 10. Switch to R

+*I left the "16s" in paths and notebook posts to not break any already established links.
+Use "16S" moving forward.*

 Contents:
 - [**Setting Up Andromeda**](#Setting_up)